Samlant/QuickDraw/README.md

 ## Support

-For support or if you have any feedback, email sam@novamar.net.
+For support or if you have any feedback, email either sam@wildernessexplorers.us or nat@wildernessexplorers.us

 ## Contributing